h33p/cglue/README.md

 ## Overview

-CGlue bridges Rust traits between C and other languages.
+CGlue exposes `dyn Trait` in FFI-safe manner.
+It bridges Rust traits between C and other languages.
 It aims to be seamless to integrate - just add a few annotations around your traits, and they should be good to go!

 ```rust
 use cglue::*;